2023 James Logan Martin Luther King Jr Invitational

 Zita Wang

 I am a parent judge.
-I judged speech and policy debate in different tournments in the past three years.
+I judged speech and debate in different tournments in the past three years.

 Take your pace, provide framework, and love to hear your summary about why you should win.